Boundaries of $\mathbb{Z}^n$-free groups: Introduction

 \section{Introduction}

-In this paper we study random walks on groups with free actions on $\Z^n$-trees ({\em $\Z^n$-free groups}) and the boundaries of these groups.
+In this paper we study random walks on $\Z^n$-free groups and the boundaries of such groups.
 This family of groups is a particularly nice and well-studied subclass of groups acting freely on $\Lambda$-trees ({\em $\Lambda$-free groups}), where $\Lambda$ is an arbitrary ordered abelian group.

-The theory of group actions on $\Lambda$-trees goes back to the work of Lyndon who introduced in \cite{Lyndon:1963} abstract length functions on groups, axiomatizing Nielsen cancellation method; he initiated the study of groups with real valued length functions.
-Later in \cite{Chiswell:1976}, Chiswell related such length functions with group actions on $\mathbb{Z}$- and $\mathbb{R}$-trees, providing a construction of the tree on which the group acts.
-At about the same time, Tits in \cite{Tits:1977} gave the first formal definition of $\mathbb{R}$-tree, which is a geodesic metric space with a tree-like structure.
+The theory of group actions on $\Lambda$-trees goes back to the work \cite{Lyndon:1963} of Lyndon who introduced abstract length functions on groups, axiomatizing Nielsen cancellation method; he initiated the study of groups with real valued length functions.
+Later, in \cite{Chiswell:1976}, Chiswell related such length functions with group actions on $\Z$- and $\R$-trees, providing a construction of the tree on which the group acts.
+At about the same time, Tits in \cite{Tits:1977} gave the first formal definition of $\R$-tree, which is a geodesic metric space with a tree-like structure.
 Eventually, in \cite{Morgan_Shalen:1984}, Morgan and Shalen introduced $\Lambda$-trees for an arbitrary ordered abelian group $\Lambda$ and the general form of Chiswell's construction.
 A $\Lambda$-tree is a metric space whose metric takes values in $\Lambda$ and is subject to certain tree axioms.
-The theory of group actions such objects was consistently developed by Alperin and Bass (see \cite{Alperin_Bass:1987}), where authors state the fundamental problem: find the group theoretic information carried by a $\Lambda$-tree action, in particular, the structure of $\Lambda$-free groups.
-If the case of Archimedean free actions, that is, when $\Lambda = \mathbb{R}$, is basically closed by the Rips' Theorem that describes finitely generated $\mathbb{R}$-free groups (see \cite{GLP:1994, Bestvina_Feighn:1995}), the general non-Archimedean case is still open, but a lot of progress was made (see \cite{Bass:1991, Guirardel:2004, KMS:2011, KMS:2011(3)}) though.
+The theory of group actions on such objects was consistently developed by Alperin and Bass (see \cite{Alperin_Bass:1987}), where authors state the fundamental problem: find the group theoretic information carried by a $\Lambda$-tree action, in particular, the structure of $\Lambda$-free groups.
+Whereas the case of Archimedean free actions, that is, when $\Lambda = \R$, is basically closed by the Rips' Theorem that describes finitely generated $\R$-free groups (see \cite{GLP:1994, Bestvina_Feighn:1995}), the general non-Archimedean case is still open, though a lot of progress was made (see \cite{Bass:1991, Guirardel:2004, KMS:2011, KMS_Survey:2013}).